Slow Cooker Butternut Squash Soup (with Coconut Milk)

 Want to Make Butternut Squash Soup in the Instant Pot?

-- Butternut squash: Use pre-chopped, peeled butternut squash to save time & speed the prep up even more, or peel and chop your own for a budget-friendly option.
+- Butternut squash: Use pre-chopped, peeled butternut squash to save time and speed the prep up even more, or peel and chop your own for a budget-friendly option.
+I’ve tested both, and can’t tell any difference in the final soup.

-- Apple: Also add natural sweetness.
+- Apple: I’m using apples here for natural sweetness without adding sugar.
 Look for a crisp, sweet apple such as Honeycrisp.

 - Stock: Use vegetable stock for a vegetarian and vegan option.
 Chicken stock also works well if you’re not making this soup vegetarian.